 Calling a time out

-Alcohol is an actual bladder and bowel irritant which leads you to produce more urine and can make you go to the toilet more often and in more of a hurry.
 So, if you’re drinking to the point of blacking out you are more susceptible to losing bladder control and waking up saturated….
 Unpleasant – yes!
 If you already have trouble with rushing to the toilet and also possibly leaking when you don’t want to then alcohol consumption can only make it worse.
-So have a think about what’s actually reasonable.
-What’s actually being responsible for you as well as most importantly what it actually means for your overall – mind, body and soul.

 Reminder: There are things you don’t have to put up with.
-If you’re experiencing bladder leakage issues and need some help working out whats going on check out our helpful tool here.
+If you’re experiencing bladder leakage issues and need some help working out what’s going on check out our helpful tool here.

 You can also take the plunge and make a call to the National Continence Helpline.
 Our supportive and experienced Nurse Continence Specialists know heaps about these concerns.
 They can give you advice and direct you onto further help near to where you live if you need it!